jillesvangurp/inbot-utils/README.md

 - Some helpers for encrypting content using AES in a responsible way
 - A replacing input stream for fixing things like new lines in legacy data files
 - A String trie implementation (useful if you need autocomplete)
-- Various things that made sense before I switched to Kotlin to deal with Java's verbosity and lack of expressiveness.
+- Various things that made more sense before I switched to Kotlin to deal with Java's verbosity and lack of expressiveness.

 # Repository move to jillesvangurp